 Chronology: What was the impact of Bleeding Kansas on the political system?
 What motivated Lincoln to get back into politics?
+What was the ruling in Dred Scott?
 What did Lincoln and Douglas argue about in their 1858 debates?

 Geography: Washington, D.C. & Richmond, Va., Gettysburg, Vicksburg, MS., Sherman’s ‘March to the Sea’; Some general sites to help you study: Civil War Map, Civil War Sites, Maps